vritti-garg/Network-Port-Scan-Analysis/README.md

 ## Process Followed
 1. The local network's IP range was identified to define the scan target.
-2. A TCP SYN scan was executed using the command `nmap -sS -oN scan_results.txt <Your_IP_Range>` to discover hosts, find their open ports, and save the output directly to a file.
+2. The task guide suggested running `nmap -sS <Your_IP_Range>` to perform the scan and separately recommended saving the results.
+To accomplish both steps efficiently, the following single command was used to perform the scan and save the output directly to a file: `nmap -sS -oN scan_results.txt <Your_IP_Range>`.
-3. The open ports listed in the output file were researched to identify running services and analyze potential security risks.
+3. The open ports listed in the resulting `scan_results.txt` file were researched to identify their services and analyze potential security risks.

 ## Scan Results and Analysis